ucbugg/learn.ucbugg/ucbugg/chapters/effects.md

 There should be a **Add Selection** button in the attribute editor.
 Just click that and you're ready to go!

+Here's the teapot object you can import in. [teapot.obj](/ma/teapot.obj)

 ### Caching Particles
 If you find yourself finalizing your particle movements and are annoyed of always reseting to frame 1 to see the animation at work, you can cache your particles.